 Admission to Hadrian’s Villa is €10 full price, €5 for young EU nationals aged 18-25.
 Entry is free for visitors under 18 years old.

 Hadrian’s Villa is located on the outskirts of the city of Tivoli, some thirty kilometers from Rome.

 Visitors have several options to get to the Villa:

 - 🚌 The bus: from Ponte Mammolo station (metro line B) | Cotral bus line Ponte Mammolo – Tivoli | Bivio Adriana stop | 4 € round trip

 - 🚃 The train: from Roma – Tiburtina station (metro line A) | €5.20 round trip then CAT 4 bus from Tivoli to get to Hadrian’s Villa

 - 🚗 The car: if you’re planning on exploring the whole country rather than simply staying in Rome, the easiest way is to rent a car.
 Captain Ulysses recommends booking your car on Rentalcars, an online platform which compares the prices of a multitude of rental agencies (Hertz, Sixt, etc.).

 - 🚐 Organized day-tour: you can also book a guided day-tour from Rome which includes transport, entrance tickets to Villa d’Este and Hadrian’s Villa as well as the services of a guide.

 Note: the CAT4 bus line goes to Villa Este (in the center of Tivoli) from Hadrian’s Villa.
-To go back to Rome, take the Cortal bus a few steps from Villa d’Este.
+To return to Rome, you can then take the Cortal bus a few steps from the Villa d’Este.

 💬 Captain Ulysses’ advice 💬